 It is necessary to fill out a Supreme Court Bail Application form when applying for bail in the Supreme Court.
 As will be explained in the following pages, a Supreme Court Bail application needs to have affidavits in support filed.

-The Supreme Court deal with bail applications either on appeal from a refusal of Bail by another Court or in matters (such as murder) that can only be heard in the Supreme Court.
-A bail application in the Supreme Court is a much harder prospect than a County Court bail application or a Magistrates bail application.
+The Supreme Court deal with bail applications either on appeal from a refusal of bail by another Court or in more serious criminal matters (such as murder) that can only be heard in the Supreme Court.
+Achieving bail in the Supreme Court is a much harder prospect than a County Court or Magistrates’ Court bail application.

-The Supreme Court Registry are very particular about their documents so great care needs to be taken to make sure the document complies with the relevant rules.
+The Supreme Court Registry are very particular about their documents so great care needs to be taken to ensure the document complies with the relevant rules.